-- All doors unlock. - The hazard indicator flashes once if all doors are completely closed.
+• The hazard warning lights flash once if all doors are completely closed.

-The interior lights can be turned off without waiting 30 seconds by inserting the key into the ignition and turning to the ON or START position, locking the doors with the keyfob or pushing the interior light switch to the off position.
+The interior lights can be turned off without waiting 30 seconds by inserting the key into the ignition and turning to the ON or START position, locking the doors with the keyfob or pushing the interior light switch to the OFF position.